pm7y/AzureEventGridSimulator/README.md

 ## Future Development

+Some features that could be added if there was a need for them: -

 - Subscriber retries & dead lettering. https://docs.microsoft.com/en-us/azure/event-grid/delivery-and-retry
-- Ceritifcate cofiguration in `appsettings.json`.
+- Certificate configuration in `appsettings.json`.
+- Subscriber token auth
-- Docker support.
+- Better Docker support.
-- Maybe a web based console?
+- Maybe a web based console for admin stats etc.